 Ensure that you are managing your IP reputation well.
 Google & Hotmail have their postmaster tools which allow you to track the IP reputation.
 You must make sure that if you have allotted a shared IP pool, only clients with good mailing practices share the IP pool so that the mailing by one brand doesn't affect the other brand.

-3. When you have a low domain reputation
+3. You have a low domain reputation

 Good domain reputation is important for email deliverability.
 When the domain reputation is high, you receive good deliverability.
 Email volume increasing inconsistently is another primary reason for your emails to land in the spam folder.